 What to Consider Before Filing the N-336 Request for a Hearing on Your Naturalization Decision

-The most important factor you will need to consider before requesting a hearing is the reason USCIS denied your application for naturalized U.S. citizenship.
+The most important factor you will need to consider before requesting a hearing is the reason USCIS denied your application for naturalized U.S. citizenship in the first place.

 Another factor to consider is the deadline for requesting a hearing.
 You must file Form N-336 within 30 days of receiving the Notice of Denial.
 Is that enough time to collect the evidence you need?
-You can request an extension to this deadline, but you must show good cause.
-Extensions are not granted often, so avoid relying on that option.
+You can request an extension to this deadline, but you would need to show good cause.
+Extensions are not granted often by USCIS, so try to avoid relying on that option.

-Another important consideration is seeking legal assistance.
+Another important consideration is whether to obtain legal assistance.
 If you want to request a hearing, an attorney can be a valuable, if not critical, resource.
 An attorney will analyze the reasons for your denial and assess your chances of success.
 An attorney can also prepare a legal brief and aid you in securing the evidence needed to support your case, as well as accompany you to the hearing when it is scheduled.
+Of course, you'll need to pay the attorney's fees.

 What Happens After Filing Form N-336